PraveenBaloda/GitHub-Health-Analytics/progress.md

 that suggest the project slowed down or was abandoned?

 #### What data does it use?
-Reads from `features/issue_response.csv` using `load_issue_response()` from data_loader.py.
+Reads from the main database using `load_events()` from `data_loader.py`.

-Uses the `opened_date` column to count how many issues were opened each day.
+Passes the events to `compute_daily_issue_activity()` in `analytics.py`.

 #### How it works step by step
 1. Gets selected repos and month range from filters
-2. Loads issue_response.csv filtered to selected repos
-3. Filters to selected month range
-4. Counts issues opened per day
+2. Loads raw issue events (IssuesEvent and IssueCommentEvent)
+3. Computes daily issue counts using the analytics engine
-5. Fills in missing dates with 0 so the calendar is complete
+4. Fills in missing dates with 0 so the calendar is complete
-6. Computes week_index and day_of_week for each date
+5. Computes week_index and day_of_week for each date
-7. Builds a heatmap where:
+6. Builds a heatmap where:
    - x axis = week number
    - y axis = day of week (Mon to Sun)
    - color = number of issues that day (darker = more)